Green Acres: Revivals

 The surviving members of the cast (except for Eleanor Audley, who had retired from acting 20 years earlier) were reunited for a TV movie titled Return to Green Acres.
 It aired on CBS on May 18, 1990.
 Eddie Albert and Eva Gabor also recreated their Green Acres characters for the 1993 CBS special The Legend of the Beverly Hillbillies.

 On November 19, 2007, original series director Richard L. Bare announced that he was working on a revival of Green Acres.

 Variety announced on July 22, 2012, that a Broadway-aimed musical was in development, with an initial draft of the book written by Bare.
 No composer, lyricist, or director was attached.
 Bare died in 2015.

 Home media

 MGM Home Entertainment released the first three seasons of Green Acres on Region 1 DVD.
 The entire six-season run of the series is available for purchase via Amazon's video-on-demand service.

 On July 7, 2017, Shout!
 Factory announced it had acquired the rights to release future seasons of the show.
 It subsequently released Green Acres – The Complete Series on DVD in Region 1 on October 17, 2017.

 Shout!
 Factory released season 4 on November 28, 2017.
-They released season 5 on February 27, 2018, followed by season 6 on July 10, 2018.A DVD & Blu-ray released on Studio Distribution Services it's 35th Anniversary.
+They released season 5 on February 27, 2018, followed by season 6 on July 10, 2018.
+A DVD & Blu-ray released on Studio Distribution Services its 35th anniversary.